alexnjoya/token_sale/README.md

 Usage
 Open your browser and navigate to http://localhost:3000.
 Connect your Ethereum wallet (e.g., MetaMask).
-View your token balance and purchase tokens by entering an amount in ETH and clicking "Buy Tokens".
+Enter an amount in ETH and click "Buy Tokens" to purchase tokens.
 Contributing
 Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
-Make sure to follow the existing code style and include appropriate tests.
+Please fork the repository, create a new branch, make your changes, and submit a pull request.

-Fork the repository.
-Create a new branch (git checkout -b feature/your-feature).
-Commit your changes (git commit -am 'Add new feature').
-Push to the branch (git push origin feature/your-feature).
-Create a new Pull Request